SheldaPatrice/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

 - Create an Azure Virtual Machine Windows 10, 4 vCPUs
-- Install / Enable IIS in Windows with CGI and Common HTTP Features and IIS Management Console
+- Install / Enable IIS in Windows with CGI and Common HTTP Features and IIS Management Console through the Control Panel.
+TO check if this was installed properlly go to your web browser and serach 127.0.0.1 you should see windows Internet Information Servies
 - Download and install PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi)
 - Download and install the Rewrite Module (rewrite_amd64_en-US.msi)
 - Create the directory C:\PHP